sobjornstad/monthly-calendar-printer/README.md

 Running
 =======

 Usage is `python genday.py YEAR [OUTPUT FILENAME]`.
+If you make the file executable, you can also use `./genday.py`.
 The year should be an integer such as `2015`.
-The output filename is optional; if omitted, your PDF viewer will be opened on a temporary file so you can print and then discard it.
+The output filename is optional;
+    if omitted, your PDF viewer will be opened on a temporary file so you can print and then discard it.

 Problems?
 Bugs?
 ================

-Please send mail to `contact@sorenbjornstad.com`.
+Please send mail to `contact@sorenbjornstad.com` or create a GitHub issue.